polrizzo/LSTA-3N/README.md

 * *gamma* : weight for the attentive entropy loss

 ### Train & Test
 Before running `main.py` you need to choose NVIDIA GPU or CPU as processing unit.
-Just check in the project where the extension `.cuda()` is and eventually change to `.cpu()`.
+The device used to run this project is dynamically selected between `.cuda()` (which is the prefered option) or `.cpu()` (which is selected if and only if the first one is not avaiable).
 Therefore, in command line:

 ```bash
     python main.py